dvd101x/web-thermodynamics/README.md

 # Advanced

 The example shown is simple, but uses libraries with many capabilities.
-For example it can be used to calculate complete thermodynamic cycles by using variables and arrays.
+For example it can be used to calculate complete thermodynamic cycles by using variables, arrays and objects.

 ``` python
 # Vapor compression cycle